Red Light District

-One of the most well-known sex-theatre is Casa Roso.
+One of the most well-known sex-theaters is Casa Roso.
 Here you can watch live performances.
-If you don’t want to go to a theatre just watch a peep-show.
+If you don’t want to go to a theater just watch a peep-show.
 You enter one of the cabins, insert Euro coins and the window will open to watch a live performance.

-The price for a show at Casa Roso starts at € 45,-
+The price for a show at Casa Roso starts at € 60 with one drink included.

 Red Light District opening hours

 It’s a neighborhood where you can walk all day, there are no specific opening hours.
 After lunchtime, some women will take their seat behind the windows, but the area starts to live after 6 PM to 3 AM on the weekend.
-Casa Roso is open from 7 PM to 2 AM, on Friday and Saturday to 3 AM.
+Casa Roso is open daily from 7 PM to 2 AM.

 Is Red Light District Amsterdam safe?